What Is A Karmic Relationship? 15 Common Signs & How To Handle It

 This person will bring all your fears to the surface: about love, your future, and your relationship together in general.
 Any past traumas will be brought to light—there's no running from it.

-All the ups and downs, miscommunications, codependence becomes energetically, mentally, and emotionally exhausting, especially when they're around.
+All the ups and downs, miscommunications, and codependence become energetically, mentally, and emotionally exhausting, especially when they're around.

 You may make excuses for your partner despite all of these things because your connection is so strong and you feel like you're meant to be.

-If you've ever found yourself in a relationship with a narcissist, you may understand this all too well.
-"If you are ignoring red flags or negotiating with your own feelings of angst, this could be an opportunity to practice self-love and believe in yourself," Kaiser says.
+In general, self-love is very important if you realize you may be in a karmic relationship.
+"If you are ignoring red flags or negotiating with your own feelings of angst, this could be an opportunity to practice self-love and believe in yourself," she says.
 "The best thing to do if you think you are in a karmic relationship and it has turned toxic is realize you deserve to be happy and focus on your relationship with self."

 What about soulmates and twin flames?

-Perhaps now you have a better sense of whether you're dealing with a karmic relationship versus a soulmate or twin flame.
-But if you're still wondering, Kaiser notes that karmic relationships are about growth, where soulmates and twin flames are about healing.
+You may be wondering whether you're dealing with a karmic relationship versus a soulmate or twin flame.
+According to Kaiser, the key distinction is this: Karmic relationships are about growth, where soulmates and twin flames are about healing.

 "A soulmate is a person and people who are aligned to your soul and can change or influence your soul in so many profound ways," she says.
 "They can be friends, family members, even pets.
 Twin flames, known as twin souls, are literally the other half of your soul, and it always has a divine union with a divine purpose."

-But no matter what you call it, it does help to understand patterns in any relationship—especially toxic ones.
+No matter what you call it, it helps to understand patterns in any relationship—especially toxic ones.
 Knowing if you're in a karmic relationship can help you move forward and work through whatever lesson is presenting itself through that person—so when you do move forward, you'll be ready for a love that lasts.